 - Placing in a sealed bag in the freezer.
 Note: Ticks that are damaged or stuck to tape are nearly impossible to identify.

 Another option is to submit close-up, in-focus photos to our online Ask an Expert service.
 Ticks and/or close-up, in-focus photos can also be sent to the OSU Plant Clinic in Corvallis for identification.
 Follow the submission instructions on the clinic's website.

 Do ticks in Oregon spread Lyme disease or other diseases?

 Yes, Lyme disease, a bacterial disease, and other diseases spread by ticks have been found in Oregon.

 The western blacklegged tick (Ixodes pacificus) is the primary species that pass Lyme disease to people and pets in the Western U.S., but some recent data suggests that only 3% to 8% of these ticks in Oregon carry the Lyme bacterium.

-Ticks need to be attached for 24–48 hours before transmitting Lyme disease, and thus cases of Lyme disease from tick bites in Oregon are very rare.
+Ticks need to be attached to transmit Lyme disease.
+Cases of Lyme disease from tick bites in Oregon are very rare.
 Other related ticks (Ixodes species) can also carry Lyme disease and rarely bite people and pets.

 What can I do to protect myself from ticks?

 In areas where ticks are common, or in areas you are unfamiliar with, avoid wooded, brushy or grassy areas.
 Stay on trails when hiking.
 Ticks in your yard can be reduced by removing leaf litter, clearing tall grasses and brush, and keeping wildlife out of your yard.